patschi/sftpgo-qnap-authgateway/README.md

 ## Notes

-- QNAP API calls time out after 10s.
+- QNAP and sftpgo API calls time out after 10 seconds.
-- Sessions are logged out after shares are fetched.
+- Sessions to QNAP and sftpgo are explicitly logged out after use.
+- If `/qnap_passwd` is not mounted, permissions will be set to user/group the sftpgo container is running under.
+- Virtual folder sync requires sftpgo REST API to be enabled and a service account with `manage_folders` permission.
 - User entries for sftpgo expire 5 minutes after issuance.

+## FAQ

+### sftpgo logs show "Operation not permitted" (when changing permissions) for any files.

+**Answer**: This occurs when sftpgo is not running as root, and hence is not able to change permissions properly.
+Also, this can be observed when running `chown 1000:100 test.txt` as any non-root user.

+**Solution**: Set `user` to `0:100` in `docker-compose.yml` to run sftpgo as `root` with group `everybody`.